 Are there any exemptions?

-Yes there are exemptions, amoung others, loans made under Housing New Zealand’s Mortgage Insurance scheme, including the Welcome Home Loan scheme, can be exempt from the Reserve Banks high LVR restrictions.
+Yes there are exemptions, amoung others, loans made under the governments First Home Loan scheme, can be exempt from the Reserve Banks LVR restrictions.
 There is a full list of exemptions documented on the Reserve Banks' website.

 How are the LVR restrictions enforced?

 The Reserve Bank puts a restriction on the lending that banks are allowed to do, these are known as speed limits.
 These limits specifiy the amount of low deposit (high LVR) lending the banks are allowed to undertake.
-Restrictions introduced as of 1 October 2016 are;
+Restrictions introduced as of 1 January 2019 are: